 The Quran is the sacred Book of Muslims and the foundation of Islam.
 It is the last Divine scripture, revealed to Holy Prophet, Muhammad, over a period of twenty-three years, through Hazrat Jibril.
 It was revealed in portions, every portion being written and committed to memory as soon as it was revealed.
 The Arabic word for revelation is Wahi derived from the word ‘awha’ which means to inform secretly.
 It is the vehicle of Divine Guidance and the message revealed to His Messengers to preach and guide the people.
 The angel entrusted with revelation to be conveyed to the Messengers is Hazrat Jibrail or the Holy Spirit.

-The Quran talks about revelation being sent not only to Prophet Muhammad Pbuh, but also to other prophets who came before him.
-Revelations mentioned in the Quran include Sahifas of Hazrat Ibrahim and Hazrat Noah, Taurat of Hazrat Musa, Zabur of Hazrat Daud, Injeel of Hazrat Isa and Quran of Hazrat Muhammad pbuh.
+The Quran talks about revelation being sent not only to Prophet Muhammad PBUH but also to other prophets who came before him.
+Revelations mentioned in the Quran include the Sahifas of Hazrat Ibrahim and Hazrat Noah, Taurat of Hazrat Musa, Zabur of Hazrat Daud, Injeel of Hazrat Isa, and the Quran of Hazrat Muhammad PBUH.